Cookie information

 for your computer identity

-To protect your computer account, you need to use an application to confirm who you are when you sign in.
+To protect your computer account, you need to regularly use an application to confirm who you are when you sign in.
 Use the step-by-step guide to enable multi-factor authentication (MFA).

 How to activate MFA